 New Orleans police: 11 shot on edge of French Quarter

-NEW ORLEANS – New Orleans police say 11 people were shot in an early morning shooting on the edge of the city's famed French Quarter.
+NEW ORLEANS, LA – New Orleans police say 11 people were shot in an early morning shooting on the edge of the city’s famed French Quarter.

 A police release says two people are in critical condition and no arrests have been made.
 Police Supt.
 Shaun Ferguson tells The New Orleans Advocate/The Times-Picayune that a person of interest has been detained.